-She joins Dr. Kaye to share how the non-profit is addressing traditional gaps in the city’s funding landscape by providing unrestricted funding for grassroots and youth-serving organizations.
+She joins Dr. Kaye to share how the non-profit is addressing traditional gaps in the city’s funding landscape by providing funding for grassroots and youth-serving organizations.

 Resources, analysis and perspective on fiscal sponsorship for Baltimore City organizations that serve youth.

 Kevin Beasely, an East Baltimore native, is a lifelong mentor and is co-founder of Baltimore Cease Fire, a grassroots movement born from the ideology that violence will only end when the people impacted by it take a stand.
 Decades before Beasely’s thought about Cease Fire or being a mentor, he attended the Baltimore Rites of […]

 Born and raised in Jamaica, Dyon Davidson came to the United States at the age of 12.
 As a child, she didn’t understand her peers’ accents and they didn’t understand hers.
 “They were like you talking too fast, and I was like you talking too fast,” recounts Dyon.
 What she did understand was arts, […]

 The Baltimore Children & Youth Fund (BCYF) is happy to announce that a new Request for Proposals (RFP) is underway for 2022.
 As part of a multi-layered approach to community-centered grantmaking, the upcoming RFP will be the BCYF Grassroots Fund.